The hardest part of adopting a new profession is getting started

 A couple of days later Marty walked into the Friendly Hand payday loan business and told the cashier he had an appointment with the manager.
 Robert Harrison, said manager, greeted Marty and invited him back to the manager’s office.
 Marty declined, saying that their business was so sensitive he couldn’t risk having it overheard or recorded, and instead suggested they retire to a booth at the coffee shop down the street.
 Too intrigued to protest, Robert agreed.

-Seated across from each other in the back booth with, with Marty’s back to the wall (naturally), he ordering coffee for them both and waited for the waitress to serve them and depart.
+Seated across from each other in the back booth, with Marty’s back to the wall (naturally), he ordered coffee for them both and waited for the waitress to serve them and depart.
 Scanning the room and finding it devoid of interested third parties, our hitman began in a near-whisper, “Sorry for the precautions.
 I came across some information that might be important to you, but it could be dangerous for both of us if it got out that I told you.
 Through my contacts, I’ve learned there is a contract out on Clements.
 Since you have a business relationship, I figured it would be to your benefit to know about this.
 I’m not looking for anything now, but in the future please remember I’ve done you a favor.
 Unless you put out the contract, that is.”

 Robert wasn’t amused any more.
 Pale faced, he demanded, “A contract?
 What did she do?
 Who could be that pissed at her?”